How To Sand Epoxy Resin

 Orbital Sander

 Orbital sanders are great for larger resin projects such as tabletops, countertops, and resin art pieces.
-They provide efficient sanding for broader surfaces while preventing swirl marks and ensuring a consistent finish.
+They give quicker sanding for broader surfaces while preventing swirl marks and ensuring a consistent finish.

 Belt Sander